Kristina01111000/Drws_site/README.md

 - send invoice tomorrow after meeting
 - set up staging site for peepso fix
 	- use wp-staging
-	- make a backup first
+	- make a backup first before downloading it
 	- (they don't wamt to break the site)